IBM/ibm-websphere-automation/gitops-deployment/README.md

 The Role and RoleBinding examples provided below may be used to grant these additional permissions.
 However, it is strongly recommended that a cluster administrator carefully review and validate these permissions before applying them.

+**Note:**

+For OwnNamespace installation, make sure to create the Role & RoleBinding in the following namespaces, in addition to the namespace where WSA instance is deployed.
+- ibm-cert-manager
+- ibm-licensing

+For SingleNamespace installation, make sure to create the Role & RoleBinding in the namespace where WSA instance, cert manger & licensing operator is deployed.

 ```bash
 export GITOPS_NAMESPACE=openshift-gitops
 export GITOPS_SERVICEACCOUNT=openshift-gitops-argocd-application-controller
 export NAMESPACE=websphere-automation
 ```

-**Note:**

-For AllNamespaces mode of operator installation, create the Role & RoleBinding in the following namespaces, in addition to the namespace where WSA instance is deployed.
-- ibm-common-services
--  ibm-cert-manager
--  ibm-licensing

-For OwnNamespace and SingleNamespace, make sure to create the Role & RoleBinding in the following namespaces, in addition to the namespace where WSA instance is deployed.
-- ibm-cert-manager
-- ibm-licensing

 #### The GitOps ArgoCD instance is deployed in cluster-wide mode: